IMF chief Lagarde on trial in France over tycoon case | theSundaily

 Whatever the outcome, the case risks damaging the image of 60-year-old Lagarde, a former corporate lawyer who progressed through the finance ministry to her current role as one of the world's most powerful women.

-The case also threatens the credibility of the International Monetary Fund, whose last three managing directors have faced trial.
+The case also threatens the credibility of the International Monetary Fund, as Lagarde is the third IMF chief to face trial.

-Lagarde, who was named to a second term in February this year, has received the full backing of the IMF over the case.
+The IMF has given its full backing to Lagarde, who was named to a second term in February this year, over the case.

 She will be tried by the Court of Justice of the Republic, a tribunal that hears cases against ministers accused of wrongdoing in the discharge of their duties.